Revisiting derived crystalline cohomology: Introduction

 Finally, we introduce the {\tmdfn{$\infty$-category of animated $\delta$-rings}} (\Cref{def:ani-delta-ring}), which is simply the animation of the $1$-category of $\delta$-rings, and

-\begin{definition*}[\Cref{def:ani-delta-pair}] An {\tmdfn{animated $\delta$-pair}} is an animated $\delta$-ring $A$ along with a surjection $A \twoheadrightarrow A''$ of animated rings. \end{definition*}
+\begin{definition}[\Cref{def:ani-delta-pair}] An {\tmdfn{animated $\delta$-pair}} is an animated $\delta$-ring $A$ along with a surjection $A \twoheadrightarrow A''$ of animated rings. \end{definition}

-Using similar techniques, we construct the non-complete animated prismatic envelope (\Cref{cor:prism-env}), the conjugate filtration (\Cref{lem:conj-fil-prism-env}) and the Hodge-Tate comparison (\Cref{thm:Hdg-Tate}).
+Using similar techniques, we construct the non-complete animated prismatic envelope (\Cref{cor:prism-env}), the conjugate filtration (\Cref{lem:conj-fil-prism-env}) and the Hodge--Tate comparison (\Cref{thm:Hdg-Tate}).
 Similar to ``animated PD-envelope being classical under quasiregularity with some mild conditions'', we deduce a flatness result of prismatic envelopes under quasiregularity (\Cref{prop:quasireg-prism-env}), which is sufficient for flat cover results mentioned before (\Cref{prop:prism-flat-cov-final-obj,prop:compl-prism-flat-cover}).